 Ever fielded a request from Sales to see if certain accounts are browsing your website?
-Sure you can buy and integrate specialized tools for this, but if you’ve already got Marketo, it’s a quick win.
-Here’s how to create a Marketo Web Page activity reports that track when specific Opportunities, customers, or ABM account contacts visit key web pages:
+Sure you can buy and integrate specialized tools for this, but you can easily track website visitors in Marketo.
+Here’s how to create a Marketo Web Page activity report that tracks when specific Opportunities, customers, or ABM account contacts visit key web pages.

 Step 1: Talk with Sales and get specific

 Often Sales will ask for “account-wide visibility” into how strategic accounts are consuming web content.
 But it’s key to get specific… we obviously don’t want to trigger alerts when people visit the Unsubscribe page.
 Similarly, we may really care about the procurement officer visiting the site, but not an intern.

 So help Sales reps tease out their requirements:

 - Are there key web pages they care about, such as a demo/pricing/download page?
 Or a user event?
 Or subscribing to product news?